toaar-CR7/Use---With---Care-/README.md

 - **Learning-Oriented Guidance**
   When AI usage is discouraged, provide constructive suggestions on how users can approach the task manually, promoting learning and independent problem-solving.

+- **User Audit History & Data Storage**
+  Enable secure storage of past AI audit results to allow users to review previous decisions, track learning progress, and reflect on responsible AI usage patterns over time.

+- **Personalized AI Usage Insights**
+  Analyze historical audit data to provide users with insights into their AI usage behavior and suggest improvements towards a more  thoughtful AI adoption.

 ---